 A sales ledger contains transactions related to sales.
 It includes a description of the item, the date of the transaction, the amount involved, sold on cash or credit, and the amount involved in the sale.

 Generally, the data is kept month-wise in most of the business entities.
 Yet, the data can be kept on a yearly or quarterly basis.
 The number of transactions is low but the amount involved in the transaction is high.

-Ledgers typically maintain data only about one business entity and data of subsidiaries, if any is kept separately.
+These logs typically maintain data only about one business entity and data of subsidiaries, if any is kept separately.
 A sub-ledger on sales on credit is also maintained to keep a separate record of such sales.
 Raise demand from the firms to which the sales were made in credit.

 2. Purchase ledger

-Ledger are maintained monthly, quarterly or half-yearly depending on the frequency of such purchases.
 It is also pertinent to mention that a sub-ledger of all the purchases is also maintained to keep a separate record of transactions where the sale is made on credit.
 This is very useful to find the due dates and amounts so that interest payments on delayed payments can be avoided.